thomasjbradley/markbot/README.md

 ### Javascript file tests

-Use the `js` entry to test Javascript files, with many of the same options as the HTML.
+Use the `js` entry to test Javascript files.

 ```yml
 js: